Off Center Fed (OCF) Dipole Antennas

 WHAT ABOUT PORTABLE OPERATIONS?

-I have always been a great fan of portable operations, and when working portable, it is preferable to use antennas which require no matchbox at all, or if one is required, then it should suffice to use something tiny and low-cost.
+I have always been a great fan of portable operations, and when working portable, it is preferable to use antennas which require no matchbox at all, or if one is required, then it should suffice to use the radio's built in ATU, or something tiny and low-cost.

 I found this to be impossible with the traditional openwire-fed dipole.